malva-ot/nomo/nomo-intro.md

 ### 1.1 Contents

-The immediate practical product of Nomo is a suggested [Unicode](https://www.unicode.org/standard/standard.html)-based [common schema](./nomo-common-schema.md) for validating, serializing, and parsing [qualified resource names](./nomo-id-structures.md.md#10-qualified-resource-name) and their component [primitives](./nomo-id-structures.md#11-identifier-primitives).
+The immediate practical product of Nomo is a suggested [Unicode](https://www.unicode.org/standard/standard.html)-based [common schema](./nomo-common-schema.md) for validating, serializing, and parsing [qualified resource names](./nomo-id-structures.md.md#10-qualified-resource-name) and their component [structures](./nomo-id-structures.md#5-value).
 See [Examples](#appendix-1-examples) at the end of this document for an intuitive introduction by example.

 The common schema is built on lower levels of specification which are described first.
 It is expected and intended that the common schema may change over time, while the underlying primitives which the schema encodes will remain stable indefinitely.

 Nomo includes three modules of specification:

 - [**Identifier Structures**](./nomo-id-structures.md) - Abstract concepts that provide a mathematically complete description of an identifier
-- [**Schema primitives**](./nomo-schema-primitives.md) - Abstract concepts that describe how identifiers may be validated and mapped to or from strings
+- [**Schemas**](./nomo-schemas.md) - Abstract concepts that describe how identifiers may be validated and mapped to or from strings
 - [**Common schema**](./nomo-common-schema.md) - An instance of a schema intended for immediate general use in distributed computing and recordkeeping

 ### 1.2 Terms